-This pizza would be approved for all phases of the South Beach Diet, and most other low-carb diet plans.
-It does contain some nutrient-dense foods like tomatoes and almonds, but the crust is relatively high in fat, so use portion control if you care about that.
+Zucchini Crust Pizza Margherita would be great for low-carb or Keto diets and it could be made suitable for all phases of the original South Beach Diet.
+It does contain nutrient-dense foods like tomatoes and almonds, but the crust is relatively high in fat, so use portion control and use low-fat Mozzarella for South Beach.

 Find More Recipes Like This One: